idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

 ## Parameters id=MSB-parameters

-There are two required parameters the user must supply for a kernel derived from `MortarScalarBase`:
+There is one required parameters the user must supply for a kernel derived from `MortarScalarBase`:

 - `scalar_variable`: the focus scalar variable of the kernel, for which assembly of the residual and Jacobian contributions will occur.
 It must be a `MooseScalarVariable`.
   This parameter may be renamed in a derived class to be more physically meaningful.
-- `coupled_scalar`: the name of the focus scalar variable, provided a second time to ensure that the dependency of the `MortarConstraint` on this variable is detected.
-This parameter cannot be renamed.

 If the `scalar_variable` parameter is not specified, then the derived class will behave identically to a regular `MortarConstraint`, namely without any scalar functionality.
 This feature is useful if the scalar augmentation in inserted into a class structure with several levels and not all derived members use scalar variables.

-As an example, the duplicate parameter listing is shown below for the `PeriodicSegmentalConstraint` object with the `scalar_variable` parameter renamed to `epsilon`:
+As an example, the parameter listing is shown below for the `PeriodicSegmentalConstraint` object with the `scalar_variable` parameter renamed to `epsilon`:

 !listing test/tests/mortar/periodic_segmental_constraint/periodic_simple2d.i block=Constraints

+Note: to avoid an error message "Variable 'kappa' does not exist in this system", the following block should be added to the input file:

+!listing test/tests/kernels/scalar_kernel_constraint/scalar_constraint_kernel.i block=Problem

 There is one optional parameters that can be supplied to`MortarScalarBase` classes: